강의

 A starting point for collaboration, requirements analysis, and code reviews for new and junior developers!

-Basic competencies related to collaboration tools, soft skills, problem-solving abilities, and more!
+Foundational skills related to collaboration tools, soft skills, problem-solving abilities, and more!

-Have you ever had these concerns?
+✅ Have you ever had concerns like these?

 • "The project proposal is too vague, so I don't know what I'm supposed to create."